-In 1976, local residents concerned with overdevelopment secured a preservation victory when the local preservation group Old Carmel, led by former Carmel Pine Cone editor Frank Lloyd and his wife and "unofficial historian," Marjory, saved the threatened Village Corner restaurant.
-The restaurant was a favorite meeting place for Carmelites and continues to operate today.212
+In 1976, local residents concerned with overdevelopment secured a preservation victory when the local preservation group Old Carmel and former Carmel Pine Cone editor Frank Lloyd the threatened Village Corner restaurant.
+The restaurant was a favorite meeting place for Carmelites and continues to operate today.